Governors' Il Moran: Information from the owner

 The Masai people of East Africa are a striking image, synonymous with safari.
 A proud people with many traditional practices still very much alive in their culture.
 Visit a local Masai village and learn about who they are in their own words.

-Il Moran Camp combines the best location in the Masai Mara with the brand new best-designed LandCruisers that seat a maximum of 4 guests, and exceptionally highly trained and experienced guides to give our clients un-matched game-viewing and photographic opportunities in the world’s prime wildlife area.
+Il Moran combines the best location in the Masai Mara with the best-designed Landcruisers that seat a maximum of 4 guests and exceptionally highly trained and experienced guides to give our clients un-matched game-viewing and photographic opportunities in the world’s prime wildlife area.

 Governors' Photographic Safaris

-Governors’ Camp hosts a professional photographer in the Mara - available to be booked by our guests for accompanied photo safaris and in-depth tutorials on all elements of photography, including editing.
+Governors’ hosts a wildlife photographer in the Mara who is available to be booked by our guests for accompanied photo safaris and in-depth tutorials on all elements of photography, including editing.
+Do let us know if you would like to guarantee a full day with them capturing the very best of this incredible wildlife reserve.
+Please note that guests will need to secure an exclusive use vehicle at a daily rate, on top of the photographer's daily fee.

 Guided Bush Walk